Nuclearfossil/IntroToCSharpGraphics/source/lesson01/README.md

 # Lesson01 - Example 05: Drawing using textures

 This will cover a bit more content including:

 + How to load a texture and OpenGL's Texture functions
 + Mipmapping
 + UV coordinates

+How do we load up a texture to feed into OpenGL?
+We can use the standard bitmap class to read in the data.
+The problem is, how do we pull the bits in the bitmap into OpenGL?
+We can access the bits of a bitmap with the `LockBits` method.
+This gives us a `BitmapData` that we can use to copy the image data into OpenGL.

+Normally we keep a reference or pointer to reuse later.
+In OpenGL we use numerical IDs to identify resources.
+We'll create a TextureID using the `GL.GenTexture()` method.
+We then use the `GL.TexImage2D()` method to copy the image data into the Texture resource.

+The last thing we want to do is set up our texture filtering and generate mipmaps.
+What are Mipmaps?
+It's a way to increase speed when you're using a textured triangle at a distance.

+Think about it, when you are rending a texture where the pixels of the triangle are smaller than what they would be in the source image, we don't need all that extra data.
+So we would want to use a smaller version of the image.
+Which is what a mipmap functionally is.
+But not just one image, but a cascading pyramid of scaled textures.

+See the [wikipedia](https://en.wikipedia.org/wiki/Mipmap) article for more information.

+That's what my `LoadTexture()` and `LoadImage()` methods do.
+Once we have the texture loaded, we generate the mipmaps for that texture with the `GL.GenerateMpimaps()` method.

+The last thing is that I've created a `ContentPipeline` class that holds a dictionary of strings and IDs.
+The goal here is to keep from re-creating the same texture resource - we simply key a resource to the filename.

+Finally, when we want to draw a textured polygon we need to initialize OpenGL to use textures.
+In `Example05` I've updated the class to enable textures like so:

+    protected override void OnLoad(EventArgs e)
+    {
+        base.OnLoad(e);

+        GL.Enable(EnableCap.Texture2D);

+        // Load up any resources we need mSampleImageTextureID = ContentPipeline.LoadTexture("resources/SampleImage01.png");
+    }

+Now that we have a Texture ID in the `mSampleImageTextureID` variable, we can use that when rendering our next triangle.
+In order to render a textured triangle, instead of (or in addition to) using `GL.Color4()`, we use `GL.TexCoord2()` to define the texture coordinate for the vertex.

+So what does that mean, Texture Coordinate lookup?
+Essentially for every Vertex that we have, we can look up a color value for it in a texture.
+Much like the colors that you saw in the previous examples, a linear look up is done on that texture as well.